nursatkakon/BI-REC-TR/README.md

 Due to proprietary reasons, we cannot release the source code of BI-REC or the Health Insights dataset as both are held by the patent rights under the ownership of IBM.

 We make the GoSales dataset used in the paper publicly available.
-Besides the appendix available in the paper, following is the information provided that helps in the reproducibility of our system BI-REC.
+Besides the appendix available in the paper, we are providing the following information to help the reproducibility of our system BI-REC.

 #### 1. /GoSales/Base-Ontology/